Provisional Government of Bangladesh: Formation

-Following the Pakistan Army crackdown on 25 March, Awami League leaders Tajuddin Ahmad, general secretary of the party, and Amir-ul Islam escaped Dhaka and crossed the Indian border on 30 March.
+Following the Pakistan Army crackdown on 25 March, Awami League leaders Tajuddin Ahmad, general secretary of the party, and M Amir-ul Islam escaped Dhaka and crossed the Indian border on 30 March.
 They were received at the border outpost by the regional head of the Indian Border Security Force (BSF), Golok Majumdar.
-Majudmar immediately transported them to Kolkata with him.
+Majumdar immediately transported them to Kolkata with him.
 There, on the night of 30 March and the next day, Tajuddin and Amir had discussions with BSF chief Khusro Faramurz Rustamji, who had come from Delhi after learning of their arrival.
 On 1 April, Tajuddin and Islam, accompanied by Majumdar, left for Delhi aboard a military cargo plane.

 In Delhi, Tajuddin met with India's Prime Minister Indira Gandhi, on 4 April.
 At their second meeting the following day, Gandhi informed him that Sheikh Mujib had been arrested and transported to Pakistan though Pakistan had not made this official yet.
 Asked about the Bangladesh government, he replied, having consulted with Amir-ul Islam the day before, that a provisional government had been formed with Sheikh Mujib as its president with the senior Awami League leaders who had attended the Mujib-Yahya talks as cabinet members.
 Tajuddin presented himself as the prime minister.
 Except for Sheikh Mujib, the whereabouts of the other members was unknown.
 Two crucial resolutions were reached in that meeting: India opened its borders to Bangladeshi refugees saving millions of lives in the upcoming days when Pakistani aggression reached outside major cities, and India allowed the Bangladesh Government to operate within Indian territory.
 The Indian government also promised to help the Bangladeshi liberation war by any means possible.

 While Tajuddin was in Delhi, part of the Awami League leadership congregated in Kolkata.
 Many of them, notably the youth and student leaders, viewed Tajuddin's meeting with the Indian prime minister as an outrageous act side-lining them.
 (Note: As a contingency plan, the Awami League leadership was supposed to meet at the house of a former Awami League worker settled in Kolkata named Chittaranjan Sutar.
 Before leaving for Delhi, Tajuddin asked his BSF hosts to find Sutar's address to no avail.
 Tajuddin had to leave without contacting him.
 This added to the youth leaders' suspicions.)
-On returning to Kolkata, on 8 April, Tajuddin found and met the group of leaders, including A H M Qamaruzzaman, and informed them of the Delhi meeting's outcomes, including the provisional government.
+On returning to Kolkata, on 8 April, Tajuddin found and met the group of leaders, including Abul Hasnat Muhammad Qamaruzzaman, and informed them of the Delhi meeting's outcomes, including the provisional government.
 Some of the leadership present there questioned Tajuddin's legitimacy as prime minister.
 The youth leader Sheikh Mani rejected the idea of the cabinet outright.
 Instead, he proposed setting up a revolutionary council dedicated to conducting armed resistance only.
 Amir-ul Islam explained the inadequacy of the revolutionary council and the necessity of a legal government.
 After this, and following Qamaruzzaman's mediation, most of the leadership at the meeting accepted Tajuddin's proposal.